Plume Staked ETH (PETH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Plume Staked ETH Historical Price

-According to the latest data gathered on Plume Staked ETH live price page, the current price of Plume Staked ETH is 3,834.17USD.
+According to the latest data gathered on Plume Staked ETH live price page, the current price of Plume Staked ETH is 3,748.4USD.
 The circulating supply of Plume Staked ETH(PETH) is

 In the past 24 hours, Plume Staked ETH has shown a price movement of